Boston College Introduction

 Communicate effectively with students, staff and administration

-Share in teaching in the classroom setting and development of curriculum materials
+Under the direction of the classroom special education teacher and therapists, share in teaching in the classroom setting and the development of curriculum materials

-Assist students in attending their personal care needs
+Assist students in attending to their personal care needs

 Support the mission of the Campus School at Boston College